CivicActions/ssp-toolkit/docs/controls/RA.md

 ##### CivicActions

 Results of the vulnerability scans and security assessments are shared with all appropriate CivicActions personnel supporting continuous monitoring requirements.
-CivicActions Security assigns each vulnerability an impact rating and response time though JIRA or the Git issue tool for tracking to the established remediation deadlines listed in RA-5(d).
+CivicActions Security assigns each vulnerability an impact rating and response time through JIRA or the Git issue tool for tracking to the established remediation deadlines listed in RA-5(d).